Correlation Between Stepstone and Dominos Pizza

 Strong

 Over the last 90 days Stepstone Group has generated negative risk-adjusted returns adding no value to investors with long positions.
-Even with relatively invariable technical and fundamental indicators, Stepstone is not utilizing all of its potentials.
-The current stock price agitation, may contribute to short-term losses for the retail investors.
+Even with latest fragile performance, the Stock's technical and fundamental indicators remain invariable and the latest agitation on Wall Street may also be a sign of long-running gains for the enterprise retail investors.

 Dominos Pizza Common